What is recovery coaching?

 If you think it will be helpful to involve anyone else in the coaching process, please let me know.
 Coaching is about making you healthier and happier, but we are all social creatures, and sometimes personal change cannot happen without specific kinds of involvement from other people in your life.
 That involvement may be about reducing obstacles to your progress or creating solid support networks or adding a bit of fun to the process, or any number of other things.
 If it seems there might be a benefit in a conversation involving a third person more closely in your coaching, we can discuss whether this is something you want to do, and if so, you or I can approach the other person to invite them to be involved.
 I will never make contact with any third party without your consent, except where I have serious and immediate worries about your or someone else’s safety.
 (These edge cases are described in the contract you’ll sign before coaching begins.)

 Why do you offer coaching?

 In 2009 I launched my Psychology Today blog, which began as a largely personal account of my experience of anorexia and recovery and gradually became a place where I bring together the personal experience and the science of eating disorders.
-A significant chunk of my life is now spent replying to blog readers’ comments and questions, many of them specifically about the practicalities of recovery: how to do it, how to cope with how uncomfortable or painful or frightening (or exhilarating!) it feels, how not to stop halfway, how to let the rest of life back in after long absence.
+A significant chunk of my life has long been spent replying to blog readers’ comments and questions, many of them specifically about the practicalities of recovery: how to do it, how to cope with how uncomfortable or painful or frightening (or exhilarating!) it feels, how not to stop halfway, how to let the rest of life back in after long absence.

 Sadly, one of the reasons why people end up reading my blog and asking questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts, and will continue to in my blog posts and in a forthcoming book.
 In the meantime, coaching is my way of offering something different.